 Smart Send: A Great Alternative to FBA

-While FBA is a popular option for small and medium enterprises selling on Amazon.
-It is far from the only solution out there.
+While FBA is a popular option for SMEs (small and medium enterprises) selling on Amazon, it is far from the only solution out there.

-Whether you're a casual sender or a power seller, it's worth considering Parcel2Go's own bulk shipping and management solution Smart Send.
-Smart Send is hassle-free e-commerce shipping integration, which can be linked to your Amazon account giving you more control over your listings whilst saving you time and money.
+Whether you're a casual sender or a power seller, Parcel2Go's bulk shipping and management solution, Smart Send, is cheap, easy and more importantly - free!
+You can link Smart Send to your Amazon account, as well as your own website and any other marketplaces you sell on, giving you more control over your listings whilst saving you time and money.

 - Import items and buyer details in seconds